Superconductivity in three-dimensional interacting doped topological insulators

 The physical meanings and symmetry properties of all the local orders are summarized in Table~\ref{tab:bilinears}.
-Around the FS, the (pseudo)scalar pairing takes the form of singlet $s$-wave (triplet $p$-wave) pairing around the FS~\cite{SCTh5}.
+Around the FS, the scalar (pseudoscalar) pairing takes the form of singlet $s$-wave (triplet $p$-wave) pairing~\cite{SCTh5}.

 \emph{RG analysis}.~We showcase the superconducting instabilities in doped Dirac insulators, resulting from the repulsive spin ($U_1$) and orbital ($U_2$) Hubbard interactions, from a leading-order unbiased RG analysis.
 To this end we introduce an ultraviolet momentum cutoff $\Lambda \sim 1/a$, where $a$ is the lattice constant.
 We then successively lower the cutoff by integrating out thin momentum shells, thus progressively accessing the long wavelength behavior of the interacting system.
 The scaling dimension of momentum is $[k]=1$ and that of (Matsubara) frequency is $[\omega]=z$, where $z=1$ is the dynamical critical exponent of a Dirac system.
 The scale invariance of the imaginary time action $S$ implies $[\Psi^\dagger]=[\Psi]=d/2$ and $[g_\mu^\alpha]=z-d$, facilitating a controlled $\epsilon$ expansion about the lower critical one spatial dimension, where the local quartic interactions are marginal, with $\epsilon=d-1$.